 Ready to hear about my favorite day tours?
 Then here they are.

 Rhine Falls and Schaffhausen / Stein am Rhein

 - By car: ± 30 – 40 minutes

 - By train: ±1 hour

-The Rhine Falls near the German border makes a great trip from Zurich.
-So far, I have visited these spectacular falls three or four times.
+The Rhine Falls near the German border make a great trip from Zurich.
+So far, I have visited these spectacular falls four or five times.
 And with every visit, I have enjoyed it more.

 After all, the falls are impressive – it is the most powerful waterfall in Europe.
 Surprised to hear that?
 Yes, many people expect the biggest waterfalls to be in Iceland.

 - The Rhine Falls are not very high, with a height of 23 meters, but over a width of 150 meters, up to 700’000 liters of water fall over the rocks every second!

 - They are great to visit on both sunny and rainy days (the falls were crazy once when I visited a day after some really, really heavy rain).

 There are two main ways to see the waterfalls: From the Southern bank (Schloss Laufen) or from the Northern bank (Schlossli Wörth).